m3o/blog.m3o.com/_posts/2021-03-16-how-we-built-distributed-using-nextjs-and-micro.md

 ---
 layout: post
-title:  "How we built Distributed with Next.js and Micro"
+title:  "Why and how we built Distributed with Next.js and Micro"
 date:   2021-03-16 10:00:00
 ---
 <br>